IBM/Kubernetes-Lite/README.md

 client.resource("apps/v1","Deployment").list()
 ```

-The following graph's highlight the speed and efficiency of the dynamic client.
-One caveat is that the "20%" runtime improvement is ontop an already fast standard client.
-The official client is only 1-3ms behind Kubernetes Lite which would not have an impact on a networked client where network latencies are normally much higher then 1ms.
+The following graphs highlight the speed and efficiency of the dynamic client.
+One caveat is that the "20%" runtime improvement is on top of a fast standard client.
+The official client is only 1-3ms behind Kubernetes Lite, which would not impact a networked client where network latencies usually are much higher than 1ms.
 The real benefit of Kubernetes Lite's resource efficiency is startup time.
-If you have a simple script which needs to be ran at frequent intervals, the startup save of 300ms can be impactful.
+If you have a simple script that needs to be run at frequent intervals, the startup save of 300ms can be impactful.

 ![client runtime operation timings](./docs/current/images/client_runtime_operations.png)
 ![client startup operation timings](./docs/current/images/client_startup_operations.png)